syncfusion-content/javascript-docs/js/BulletGraph/Getting-Started.md

-Once the **dataSource** property is assigned with the required values, you canbind the variable names used in the **JSON** data to the corresponding fields of the **BulletGraph** as shown in the following code sample.
+Once the **dataSource** property is assigned with the required values, you can bind the variable names used in the **JSON** data to the corresponding fields of the **BulletGraph** as shown in the following code sample.

 {% highlight js %}